petergrace1618/buying-history/README.md

 bh.old : Buyinghistory.txt
 	cp Buyinghistory.txt bh.old
 ```
+This was all done in Cygwin using the command line and vi text editor, by the way.
+At a certain point though I realized a couple things: I wasn't keeping track of the "store" (eBay or Aamazon, etc.), some tapes were sold as a "lot" meaning multiple tapes sold as one item, the subtotal attribute was redundant, and once in a while I bought a CD.
+In other words, my schema was inadequate.
 ## Stage Two
-At a certain point I realized a couple things: I wasn't keeping track of the "store" (eBay or Aamazon, etc.), some tapes were sold as a "lot" meaning multiple tapes sold as one item, the subtotal attribute was redundant, and once in a while I bought a CD.
-In other words, my schema was inadequate.
-around the time the Mayans allegedly predicted that the end of the world, I picked up a book about XSLT at Goodwill and with a little research into PHP I converted my XML into HTML.
-And now my fetish saw the light of day for all the world to see.
+Around the time of the Mayan apocalypse, I picked up a book about XSLT at Goodwill and with a little research into PHP I converted my XML into HTML.
+And my fetish came alive for the whole world to see.

 ![Peter Grace's Tape Buying History](buyinghistory-scrshot-1.png)

-I still had to update my XML manually, and because XML is so verbose the upkeep of entering new sales became tiresome, so I wrote a bash script to update my XML file, or bh.xml as I called it.
+I still had to update my XML manually, and the upkeep of entering new sales became tiresome, so I wrote a bash script to update my XML file, or bh.xml as I called it.
 My pride and joy.
 Unfortunately, I don't have those scripts anymore.
 My goal the whole time was to put it online and have a webpage to add sales.
 ![Add Sale to Buying History](buyinghistory-addsale.png)
 I tried to use Javascript, but my knowledge of Javascript was limited to an Introduction to Computer Science class I took in 2005.
 I wasn't even aware of jQuery at the time.
 This was 2013.
 For years I kept buying tapes and updating bh.xml manually (utilizing my bash script, of course), until July of 2020 when I was given the opportunity to create a console application in C# using Entity Framework Code First.
 It should come as no surprise that my first thought was to bring my years-long goal to fruition.
-And I did.
+And so I did.

 I realize that it's purely a vanity piece of software but it means a lot to me.